 Important: Prior to 2019 Release 4, a transaction that included an allocation ID and dimension(s) for an entry always resulted in an error.
 Now there is no error as long as the allocation definition does not already include the separately specified dimension(s).

 New AR Payment object

-You can use the new ARPYMT object to record payments against AR invoices or debit memos.
-The new object lets you apply credits/discounts at the line level through one or more payment detail (
+New companies can use the new ARPYMT object to record payments against AR invoices or debit memos.
+The new object lets you apply credits/discounts/advances at the line level through one or more payment detail (

 apply_arpayment function for that purpose.